The GWAR Placement Exam (GPE)

-Please note that if you are applying for extra time to complete the GPE exam, you must contact Testing Evaluation & Assessment one week in advance of these deadlines.
+Please note that if you are applying for extra time to complete the GPE exam, you must contact Testing & Evaluation one week in advance of these deadlines.

 Fall 2016 Workshop Descriptions and Dates

 Please call us on or after February 1st at (562) 985-4329 to reserve a seat in one or more of the workshops listed below.
-Students are welcome to attend workshops without being signed up for the test.
+Students are welcome to attend workshops without being signed up to take the GPE.

 Workshop #1: Understanding and Responding to GPE Prompts